-- Halt the system by pressing either Ctrl/P or Halt.
-(See Section A.3.1 (page 182) for more information about how to halt your Alpha computer.) - If you have an SMP system with multiple CPUs, enter the following command at the console prompt (>>>) to stop the other CPUs: - >>> INITIALIZE - Enter the following command to show whether the system has been set to boot automatically:
+- 4. Halt the system by pressing either Ctrl/P or Halt.
+(See Section A.3.1 (page 180) for more information about how to halt your Alpha computer.) - 5.
+If you have an SMP system with multiple CPUs, enter the following command at the console prompt (>>>) to stop the other CPUs: